×

 Where will I buy groceries and do other shopping in El Salvador?

 "People living in El Salvador typically buy groceries and do other shopping at local markets, supermarkets, and convenience stores.
 Many people also shop at street vendors and small shops for fresh produce, meats, and other items.
-Additionally, some people may shop online for items that are not available locally," commented one expat who moved to El Salvador.
+Additionally, some people may shop online for items that are not available locally," said one expat living in El Salvador.

 What are the visa & residency requirements in El Salvador?